 My doctoral studies at The University of Birmingham have formally begun.

-A substantial component of this practice-led research will explore the relationship between sound recording and acousmatic composition: more specifically, how the inherent methodologies of wildlife sound recording inform creative work in the studio, and how intensive, studio-based sonic manipulation influences subsequent work in the field.
+A substantial component of my research will explore the relationship between sound recording and electroacoustic composition: in particular, how the inherent methodologies of wildlife sound recording inform creative work in the studio, and how intensive, studio-based sonic manipulation influences subsequent work in the field.

 Finished compositions will projected through the University's internationally-renowned BEAST sound system, capable of mounting multichannel configurations of up to 100 loudspeakers and one of the largest of its type worldwide.

-I’ll be adding new, research-focused pages to this website soon: updates to come!
+I’ll be adding new, research-focused pages to this website soon.